-used in Vienna by Caritas Asylzentrum counselling center and NGOs who run facilities for basic care.
+The information about rights and duties is the so-called 'Declaration of need for assistance' (Hilfsbedürftigkeitserklärung).
+In Vienna all people receiving (as well as private housing) basic care have to sign this declaration.
+The table below provides an illustration of the content of this declaration, which is used in Vienna by Caritas Asylzentrum counselling centre and NGOs who run facilities for basic care.
 The form is not publicly available, but its content was shared by a relevant stakeholder: